garyericson/bacx-pr/topics/tv-technical-videos.md

 - Mouse movements that distract on screen
 - Flow of video and use of transitional graphics/images - don't talk about the new thing while still on the old screen

+## Upload a video

+PMs, Once you have created your video, you can upload it to RedTiger (Microsoft'video hosting platform) and/or to the offcial product's YouTube channel by using the intake form at <https://badeintake.azurewebsites.net/>

+### File requirements

+You need to provide these 4 files for publishing on both platforms (YouTube and Red Tiger).

+- Video file in .MP4 format.
+- Caption file in .SRT format.
+- Caption file in .TTML format.
+- Audio description file in .MP3 format.

+> [!NOTE]
+> If you want to [embed videos in a docs article](#embed-a-video-in-docs), it must be uploaded to RedTiger.

+**For publishing only on YouTube**

+- Video file in .MP4 format.
+- Caption file in .SRT format.

+**For publishing only on RedTiger**
+- Video file in .MP4 format.
+- Caption file in .TTML format.
+- Audio description file in .MP3 format.

 ## Embed a video in docs

 After your video is uploaded to RedTiger, you get a link to your video on RedTiger.
 For example: https://www.microsoft.com/videoplayer/embed/{ID}.